AlanZanefate/Bubblesort/README.md

-# MPI-Numeric
+# MPI-BubbleSort

-This repository contains how to execute a numeric program in python using MPI with an Ubuntu Master &amp; 3 Ubuntu Slave
+This repository contains how to execute a bubble sort program in python using MPI with an Ubuntu Master &amp; 3 Ubuntu Slave

 # Things to be prepared: